Homebrew/legacy-homebrew/README.md

     DELETE /jobs/<jobId>     - Kills the specified job GET /jobs/<jobId>/config - Gets the job configuration

+### Data

+It is sometime necessary to programmatically upload larger files to the server.
+Use these paths to manage such files:

+    GET /data                - Lists previously uploaded files that were not yet deleted POST /data/<prefix>      - Uploads a new file, the full path of the file on the server is returned, the prefix is the prefix of the actual filename used on the server (a timestamp is added to ensure uniqueness)
+    DELETE /data/<filename>  - Deletes the specified file (only if under control of the JobServer)

 For details on the Typesafe config format used for input (JSON also works), see the [Typesafe Config docs](https://github.com/typesafehub/config).

 ### Context configuration